 - Relying on your group insurance or credit card travel insurance

 If you have travel insurance included in your group insurance plan or credit card, take the time to read the policies and make sure that they include the coverage you need.
 Often, these benefits have several limitations, especially regarding the maximum duration of the trip.
-If they are not suited to the trip you’re planning on taking, check if you can personalize your coverage to your needs.
+If they are not suited to the trip you’re planning on taking, consider completing your coverage with an individual travel insurance plan.

 - Travelling to another province in Canada without travel insurance